 Referral marketing means, in other words, word-of-mouth communication (it doesn’t always have to be verbal, though) in which friends or family members or acquaintances share their favorite brands with one another.
-Nowadays many eCommerce companies use this strategy widely and with fantastic results.
+Nowadays many eCommerce companies use this ecommerce marketing plan widely and with fantastic results.

 You can implement a strategy that consists of referring a friend and getting something in return: a discount, a bonus item, etc.